dat-ecosystem-archive/organization/consortium/facilitation.md

 improvement.

 ## Mock Agenda
-- share the notes and ask for help/assistance to taking them.
+- Share the notes and ask for help/assistance to taking them
 - Catch up / Personal Updates / Announcements
-  - Icebreaker question?
+  - Icebreaker question!
 - Foundation Discussion
   - CS&S Report by Jess or Joe
   - Event organization
   - Funding strategies
-  - New conspirators
+  - New conspirators (does anyone want to invite someone to the next meeting? who are they?)
 - Technical Discussion
+  - DEPs
+  - hyper*
+  - UX (cli, desktop, docs)
 - Wrap up (last ~10/5 min)
   - Next meeting: Any suggested changes?
   - Who will do facilitation?